 Social Media Management

+Your virtual assistant business can help with social media management.
 Online engagement with audiences is becoming more mobile and app based.
 If you are socially savvy, you can offer a full social media management package.

 This can be anything from creating, designing, and scheduling posts, or focusing on driving conversation on social media.
 You can comment on others’ posts and reply to comments on your clients’ pages to help them find new leads.